ithoidis/Reverb-parameter-estimation-using-temporal-CNNs/README.md

 ### Introduction

-This is the repository of the RevNet project.
+This is the repository of the ReverbNet project.
 Our original paper can be found [here](https://aes.org/link).

 A data-driven approach for estimating room reverberation parameters is proposed and evaluated.
-A dataset containing heterogeneous audio (speech, noise, etc.) is formed.
-Several types of artificial reverberation are selected and applied to the measurement signals, using different parameterizations (e.g. reverberation time, signal-to-reverberation ratio etc.).
-The dataset is used to train deep convolutional neural networks to estimate such parameters.
-Effects of dataset size, sample duration, speaker, and room dependence are also reported.
+In this study, we propose ReverbNet, an end-to-end deep learning-based system that processes raw audio waveforms to non-intrusively estimate multiple reverberation parameters from a single speech utterance.
+We employ a temporal convolutional network to map reverberated speech signals to a latent embedding space, and then predict the effect parameters that have been applied to the anechoic signals using a multi-branch head network.
+The proposed approach is evaluated using simulated room reverberation by two popular  effect processors.
+We show that the proposed approach can accurately estimate multiple reverberation parameters from speech signals and can generalise to unseen speakers and diverse simulated environments.
+The results also indicate that the use of multiple branches disentangles the embedding space from misalignments between input features and subtasks, and has a beneficial effect on the estimation of individual reverberation parameters.

 ![RevNet](model.png)